nyu-ossd-s20/StudyBuddy/CONTRIBUTING.md

-If you want to contribute, make a pull request
+If you want to contribute, please make a pull request or post an issue.

 Planned features:
 1. Blocking websites for a time range.